-Hello, below are answers to questions I'm often asked.
+Hello, below are answers to questions I'm occasionally asked.

-Answer: No. I'm a missionary priest serving with the Society of St. Patrick and St. Aidan: A Province of the Communion of Evangelical Episcopal Churches (CEEC).
-The CEEC is an Evangelical, Charismatic, and Sacramental worldwide Christian Communion of over 20,000 congregations and 200+ bishops in 70 nations.
-The CEEC is ecumenical.
-We will work with anyone who will work with us to proclaim the Good News of Jesus and advance the kingdom of God.
+Answer: I'm a missionary bishop and priest serving with the Communion of Evangelical Episcopal Churches (CEEC).
+The CEEC is an evangelical, charismatic, and sacramental worldwide Christian Communion.
+We will work with anyone, who will work with us, to proclaim the Good News of Jesus and advance the kingdom of God.

 What's the Difference Between a Priest and Pastor?